ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

   **Expected Outcome-** When secondary node is disconnected then that disconnected node will have stale data and we should be able to read it

   **Actual Outcome-** Able to read stale data from the secondary disconneced node.
-Inserted a new data in primary and other secondary nodes got updated but the one which was disconnected gives the stale data to read.
+Updated data in primary and other secondary nodes got updated but the one which was disconnected gives the stale data to read.

   **Test Exceution-**